Relative geometric assembly and mapping cones, Part I: The geometric model and applications: The relative model of Chang, Weinberger, and Yu

-Again, we drop the ``max" from the notation and denote this map by $\mu$, but sometime denote this map by $\mu_{\phi}$ or $\mu_{CWY}$ to emphasize the mapping cone involved or to distinguish this analytic assembly map from the geometric assembly map defined in the next section.
-By construction and the functoriality of six term exact sequences, the assembly mappings fit into a commuting diagram (see the proof of \cite[Theorem 2.17]{CWY}).
+Again, we often drop the ``max" from the notation and denote this map by $\mu$, but sometime denote this map by $\mu_{\phi}$ or $\mu_{CWY}$ to emphasize the mapping cone involved or to distinguish this analytic assembly map from the geometric assembly map defined in the next section.
+By construction and the functoriality of six term exact sequences, a direct limit argument ensures that the assembly mappings fit into a commuting diagram (see the proof of \cite[Theorem 2.17]{CWY}).

 \begin{prop} If $h:Y\to X$ is a Lipschitz continuous mapping inducing the mapping $\phi:=\pi_1(h):\pi_1(Y)\to \pi_1(X)$, the relative assembly mapping fit into a commuting diagram with exact rows:

 The upper row is the sequence from Proposition \ref{cwyexact} and the bottom row is the mapping cone sequence for $\phi$. \end{prop}